 The Committee considered an

-application for the proposed variation of condition 2 of
+application for the proposed erection of a single storey rear

 Reason Why Being Considered by Planning Committee